hpcvis/MuVR/README.md

 # uMuVR

-The Multi-User Virtual Reality framework is a [Unity] framework that provides a foundation for multiuser/player VR experiences.
+The Multi-User Virtual Reality and Body Presence framework is a [Unity] framework that provides a foundation for multiuser/player VR experiences.
 Its networking is provided by the [Fish-Networking] library.
 It is primarily designed around allowing users to quickly create VR applications.

 ## Features